Venus (Marvel Comics)

 Venus is the name of two fictional characters appearing in American comic books published by Marvel Comics.
-The first, originally based on the goddess Venus (Aphrodite) from Roman and Greek mythology, was retconned to actually be a siren that only resembles the goddess.
-The second is stated to be the true goddess, who now wishes only to be referred to by her Greek name, Aphrodite.
-The similarities between the two characters are a point of conflict in the comics.
+The first, was based on the goddess Venus (Aphrodite) from Roman and Greek mythology and appeared in her own series in the 1950s.This character is stated to be the true goddess, who later only had been referred to by her Greek name, Aphrodite.
+The second character was to be a siren that only resembled the goddess, having been retconned in Marvel story.
+The similarities between the two characters were a point of conflict in the comics.

-Venus
+Aphrodite Ourania

-Venus is a fictional character in the Marvel Comics universe, originally based on the goddess Venus (Aphrodite) from Greek and Roman mythology; however, it is later revealed that she is a Siren and not the true goddess.
+Aphrodite is a fictional character in the comic book, The Incredible Hercules published by Marvel Comics.
+Aphrodite is an Olympian based on the goddess of the same name from Greek Mythology.
 The Marvel version of the character first appeared in Venus #1 (August 1948).